noscene/himalia/README.md

 ### start docker instance and mount USB,Arduino BoardPackage and himalia src files
-when docker image is created, it can run to compile it. if using mac you can mount /Volumes dir into docker container to copy image after build direct by usb mass storage
+when docker image is created, it can run to compile it. if using mac you can mount /Volumes dir into docker container to copy image after build direct by usb mass storage you need connect the himalia module by micro usb and double tap the reset button to enter bootloader mode.
 ```
+cd ~/Documents/GitHub/Himalia
 export MOUNTPOINT=`pwd`
 docker run -it -v $MOUNTPOINT:/PRJ -v /Volumes:/USB  -v $MOUNTPOINT/IOCore/variant_IOCore:/root/.arduino15/packages/dadamachines_doppler/hardware/samd/1.2.9/variants/IOCore  iocore bash
 ```